Draco-lang/Language-suggestions/Specification/ControlFlow.md

 func main(){
     val arr = arrayOf(1, 2, 3);
-    foo(arr); // The entire array is passed as a single element foo(...arr); // The elements of the array are passed individualy }
+    foo(arr); // The entire array is passed as a single element foo(...arr); // The elements of the array are passed individually }
 ```